 While stating the critical hypotheses around your product are already part of the early product discovery phases, it’s sometimes difficult to find the right format for executing against them.
-I ran into this situation just recently and decided to put together a straightforward hypothesis template which I want to share with you as a free resource.
+I ran into this situation just recently and decided to put together a Hypothesis Template which I want to share with you as a free resource:

 The hypothesis itself should be stated following the structure of what you want to build for whom and to achieve what kind of impact.
 A simple example would be:

-We believe building a prominent “add contact” opportunity in the news stream for freshly registered users will achieve an increase of 10% WAU within this segment.
+We believe creating a prominent “add contact” opportunity in the news stream for freshly registered users will achieve an increase of 10% WAU within this segment.

-Afterwards, you have to define which qualitative or quantiataive experiments will help you to validate this hypothesis.
-Ideally, you can come up with an experiment which doesn’t involve your development team (hint: I’m talking about similar challenges at the 2017 Product Management Festival in Zurich).
+Afterward, you have to define which qualitative or quantitative experiments will help you to validate this hypothesis.
+Ideally, you can come up with a test which doesn’t involve your development team (hint: I’m talking about similar challenges at the 2017 Product Management Festival in Zurich).

-For our example from above, one experiment could be sending out contact recommendation e-mails even earlier than originally planned to check whether the action of triggering more contact adds support our hypothesis.
+For our example from above, one experiment could be sending out contact recommendation e-mails even earlier than initially planned to check whether the action of triggering more contact adds support our hypothesis.

 30% Click Rate on provided contact recommendations and 50% of recipients become a WAU within 30 days.

-The hypothesis template can be accompanied by the following tools.
+The following tools can accompany the hypothesis template.
 Either prior or past filling it out: